Good Days: Commercial performance

 After its release in late–December 2020, "Good Days" peaked within the top 10 of the Billboard Global 200 in January.
 It was SZA's first song to chart in the top 10 on the chart, and it did so in January 2021, with 32.3 million international streams and 4000 digital copies.

 In the United States, "Good Days" debuted on the Billboard Hot 100 at number 38 dated on January 9, 2021.
 The song later reached a new peak at number 9 on the Hot 100; it became SZA's first top-10 entry in a lead credit and her third overall, following "What Lovers Do" (Note: 2017 collaboration with Maroon 5) and "All the Stars".
 (Note: 2018 collaboration with Kendrick Lamar) On Hot R&B/Hip-Hop Songs, "Good Days" marked SZA's second top 5 entry, after "All the Stars".
 On Billboard airplay charts, it entered on R&B/Hip-Hop Airplay, Rhythmic, and the pop-driven Mainstream Top 40, with peaks of 23, 16, and 33, respectively.
-In April 2023, after selling over five million equivalent units, the Recording Industry Association of America (RIAA) certified the song quintuple platinum, and by 2025, 8× Platinum.
+In July 2026, the song was certified diamond by the Recording Industry Association of America (RIAA) for sales of over ten million equivalent units.

 "Good Days" debuted on multiple singles charts worldwide.
 It peaked at number 3 in New Zealand, and number 8 in Ireland and Singapore.
 The song reached the top 10 in Lithuania and was the eighth most streamed international song in Malaysia for a week.
 It became SZA's third top-10 entry in Australia and was certified quadruple platinum for selling over 280,000 units.